Drwhomust/hazzy/README.md

 - Open issues if you find bugs
 - Help me fix bugs
 - Help me port to more platforms
-- Or just slime and play the game
+- Or just smile and play the game

 You don't have to but some extra help would be nice.